wetet2/nodejs-koa-react-setup/README.md

-# nodejs-koa-react
+# nodejs-koa-react-setup
-This is with babel 7 and webpack 4 for development
+This is base setup with babel 7 and webpack 4 for starting React development

 **you have to install and build modules before starting server**
 ```